qupath/qupath-docs/docs/concepts/objects.rst

 1. Extract objects from the image (e.g. with tissue or cell detection)
 2. Classify the objects, and establish relationships between them if necessary
 3. Explore and interrogate the classified objects and their relationships

+Now you know the basics about objects, :doc:`the next will examines how relationships between objects are represented <object_hierarchy>`.